wapiflapi/wapiflapi.github.io/_posts/2019-10-10-efficiency-reverse-engineering-with-ghidra.md

 At this point we could either attach gdb and set a breakpoint when we know `local_data` has been initialized and dump the instructions like that.

-Or read the RRTFM (read rest of fucking main) and learn that it's being loaded from global memory, relevant code;
+Or read the RTFM (rest of fucking main) and learn that it's being loaded from global memory, relevant code;

 ```c